saahilpat23/calculator/README.md

-# calculator
+# Calculator
-Very Simple Calculator which only deals with 2 numbers currently
+Python Code of a calculator that only deals with 2 numbers currently.